softgrass/govee-api-ble/README.md

 *The model number can typically be located in the app or by looking at the device's default Bluetooth name*

+*If you have tested any Govee models not listed on here, please make an issue and I will add it in!*

 [Python PIP Package Site!](https://pypi.org/project/govee-api-ble/)

 **This project is still in progress!
 If you have any issue, post an issue.
 If you have a fix, make a pull request**